gszliu/kycodehuynh.github.io/README.md

 [fair use](http://fairuse.stanford.edu/overview/fair-use/what-is-fair-use/).
 In essence, you're free to quote a post (with attribution), but not copy it wholesale and/or use it as the basis for your own.
-**Exception**: all code in any posts are under the terms of the [MIT License](https://opensource.org/licenses/MIT), unless otherwise noted.
+**Exception**: all code in any posts is under the terms of the [MIT License](https://opensource.org/licenses/MIT), unless otherwise noted.
 This is meant to make it easy for people to use code snippets in practice and production without worry.

-All content in `images` is under the terms of the Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, unless otherwise noted.
+All content in `images` is under the terms of the
+[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+license, unless otherwise noted.
 This is meant to make it easy for you to share screenshots